Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Introduction

+Recently, a different approach for searching for SNPs with pleiotropic effects has been proposed to leverage information on gene modules more directly [\citet{Segal2003}, \citet{koller2006}].
+In this approach, the module network originally developed for discovering clusters of co-regulated genes from gene expression data was extended to include SNPs as potential regulators that can influence the activity of gene modules.
+The main weakness of this method is that it computed the averages of gene-expression levels over those genes within each module and looked for SNPs that affect the average gene expressions of the module.
+The operation of computing averages can lead to a significant loss of information on the detailed activity of individual genes and negative correlations within a module.

-In this paper we consider a particular case of a sparse multi-task regression problem, where the outputs can be grouped at multiple granularity.
-We assume that this multi-level grouping structure is encoded as a tree over the outputs with an arbitrary height, where each leaf node represents an individual output variable and each internal node indicates the cluster of the output variables that correspond to the leaf nodes of the subtree rooted at the given internal node.
-Each internal node in the tree is associated with a weight that represents the height of the subtree, or how tightly the outputs in the cluster for that internal node are correlated.
-As illustrated in Figure \ref{fig:illust_t}(a), the outputs in each cluster are likely to be influenced by a common set of inputs, and this type of sharing of sparsity pattern is stronger among tightly correlated outputs in the cluster with a smaller height in the tree.
+In this article we propose a tree-guided group lasso, or tree lasso, that directly combines statistical strength across multiple related genes in gene expression data to identify SNPs with pleiotropic effects by leveraging any given knowledge of a hierarchical clustering tree over genes. \footnote{Here we focus on making use of the given knowledge of related genes to enhance the power of eQTL analysis, rather than discovering or evaluating how genes are related, which are interesting problems in their own right, and are studied widely [\citet{Segal2003}].
+If the gene co-expression pattern is not available, one can simply run any off-the-shelf hierarchical agglomerative clustering algorithm on the gene-expression data to obtain one before applying our method.
+It is beyond the scope of this paper to discuss, compare, and further develop such algorithms for clustering genes or learning trees.\looseness=1} The hierarchical clustering tree contains clusters of genes at multiple granularity, and genes within a cluster have correlated expression levels.
+The leaf nodes of the tree correspond to individual genes, and each internal node represents a cluster of genes at the leaf nodes of the subtree rooted at the internal node in question.
+Furthermore, each internal node in the tree is associated with a weight that represents the height of the subtree, or how tightly the genes in the cluster for that internal node are correlated.
+As illustrated in Figure~\ref{figillustt}(a), the expression levels of genes in each cluster are likely to be influenced by a common set of SNPs, and this type of sharing of genetic effects among correlated genes is stronger among tightly correlated genes in the cluster at the lower levels with a smaller height in the tree than among loosely correlated genes in the cluster near the root of the tree with a greater height.
+This multi-level grouping structure of genes can be available either as prior knowledge from domain experts, or can be learned from the gene-expression data using various clustering algorithms such as the hierarchical agglomerative clustering algorithm [\citet{Golub1999}].